CesiumGS/3d-tiles/Styling/README.md

 This colors features with a temperature above 90 red, and the others white.

-The alpha component is used to set a feature opacity, for example:
+The color's alpha component defines the feature's opacity, for example:
 ```json
 {
    "color" : "Color(${red}, ${green}, ${blue}, (${volume} > 100 ?
 0.5 : 1.0))"
 }
 ```
-This sets the RGB values from the feature's property, and makes features with volume greater than 100 transparent.
+This sets the feature's RGB color components from the feature's properties, and makes features with volume greater than 100 transparent.

 -------------------